Now you create a treatment, and test it against control. Oh no, it loses! Or oh no, there’s no difference between the two variations! Now what?

 “Test is really data collection.
 Personally, I think the winner/loser vocabulary perhaps induces risk adversity.”

 Some people indeed fear that “losing” test would mean you did something wrong, and because of that your boss, client etc would not be happy with the performance.
-Doubt and uncertainty be start to cloud your thought process.
+Doubt and uncertainty start to cloud your thought process.
 The best way to overcome this is to be on the same page with everyone.
 Before you even get into testing, get everyone to together and agree that this is about learning.

 The company profit is really just a by-product of successfully building on your customer theory.